artainmo/total_perspective_vortex/README.md

 42 school [subject](https://cdn.intra.42.fr/pdf/pdf/86321/en.subject.pdf).

-Process EEG datas by cleaning, extracting, creating a ML pipeline implementing a dimensionality reduction algorithm before classifying and handling a real time data-stream with sklearn.
+Process EEG datas by cleaning, extracting, creating a ML pipeline implementing a dimensionality reduction algorithm before classifying and handling a real time data-stream with sklearn.<br>
+Also contains some associated notes from studying.<br>
 Learn more by reading this README and expanded comments in code.

 ## Use